- When did this behavior start?

 - CT or MRI of the head

-- ICP monitoring
+- Intracranial pressure (ICP) monitoring

-Decerebrate posture is an abnormal body posture that involves the arms and legs being held straight out, the toes being pointed downward, and the head and neck being arched backwards.
+Decerebrate posture is an abnormal body posture that involves the arms and legs being held straight out, the toes being pointed downward, and the head and neck being arched backward.
 The muscles are tightened and held rigidly.
 This type of posturing usually means there has been severe damage to the brain.

-Decerebrate posture can occur on one side, on both sides, or in just the arms.
-It may alternate with decorticate posture (abnormal posturing due to corticospinal tract injury), or a person can have decorticate posture on one side and decerebrate posture on the other.
+Decerebrate posture can occur on 1 side, on both sides, or in just the arms.
+It may alternate with another type of abnormal posture called decorticate posture.
+A person can also have decorticate posture on 1 side of the body and decerebrate posture on the other side.

-Emergency measures may begin immediately.
+The person will need emergency treatment right away.
 This includes breathing assistance and placement of a breathing tube.
 The person will likely be admitted to the hospital and placed in intensive care.

 Family members will be asked questions about the person's medical history, including:

-Diagnostic testing may include:
+Tests may include: